-Whether Akon was in jail or not, he approached the music industry in 2003 feeling determined to make his presence known.
-He first gained the attention of Devyne Stephens, a man who had been involved in the creation of artists like Usher.
+Akon came to the music industry in 2003 determined to make his presence known.
+Akon first gained the attention of Devyne Stephens, a man who had been involved in the creation of artists like Usher.

-Eventually, Akon was signed to Stephens’ label and recorded a number of tracks.
-These tracks were in turn brought to the attention of producer “Knobody,” who encouraged Akon to produce a debut album and assisted him in the process.
+Eventually, Akon signed to Stephens’ label and recorded a number of tracks.
+These tracks were brought to the attention of producer “Knobody,” who encouraged Akon to produce a debut album and assisted him in the process.

 Akon released his debut album, “Trouble,” in 2004.
-It swiftly reached the number 8 spot in the Billboard Top 200 and became a launching pad for Akon’s career.
+This album reached the number 8 spot in the Billboard Top 200 and became a launching pad for Akon’s career.
 “Locked Up” and “Lonely” were two especially successful and popular tracks from this album.

 Akon often provides vocals as a featured artist and is currently credited with over 300 guest appearances and more than 35 Billboard Hot 100 songs, resulting in five Grammy Award nominations.
 He is the first solo artist to hold both the number one and two spots simultaneously on the Billboard Hot 100 charts twice.